jddh/range-manger/README.md

 # RangeManger

-RangeSlider, a drop-in React component, is somewhere between `<input type="range" />` and Google Calendar.
+RangeManger, a drop-in React component, is somewhere between `<input type="range" />` and Google Calendar.
 It's meant for defining multiple one-dimensional ranges with fine-grained controls.

 I made it for tracking my baby's naps, but you do you.